Categories can help you organize content on your site, but there are situations when you don’t want users to find specific categories.

 The easiest way to exclude a category from search results on your WordPress site is to use a plugin like SearchWP.

-Trusted by over 30,000 WordPress site owners, this powerful and easy-to-use plugin allows you to fully customize how search works on your site.
+Trusted by over 50,000 WordPress site owners, SearchWP is a powerful and easy-to-use plugin allows you to fully customize how search works on your site.

 Specifically, you can use it to exclude or prioritize specific search results, make searchable custom post types, track searches, and many more.